mkingopng/Dominos_senior_data_scientist/README.md

 # Dominos_senior_data_scientist
-application and preperation for role at Domino's
+application and preparation for role at Domino's